MCLDG-zz/fabric-on-eks/remote-peer/README.md

     * Set PEER_DOMAINS to one of the domains in the Fabric network.
 Example: PEER_DOMAINS="org1"
     * Set PEER_PREFIX to any name you choose.
 This will become the name of your peer on the network.
       Try to make this unique within the network.
 Example: PEER_PREFIX="michaelpeer"
-* Do not change anything else in the file
+* Make sure the other properties in this file match your /scripts/env.sh

 We are now ready to start the new peer.
 On the EC2 instance in the new account created above, in the repo directory, run: